 15. THE COMMANDER LEE DOBLER SCHOLARSHIP-

-16. THE NMCB-23 SCHOLARSHIP - Naval Mobile Construction Battalion 23 is a reserve Seabee battalion comprised of officers and men from Kentucky, Maryland, Virginia and West Virginia.
-Naval reserve personnel have often been called "Twice a Citizen" because of their dual role as both civilians during the week and supporting their country as military personnel during the weekends.
+16. THE NMCB-23 SCHOLARSHIP - Naval Mobile Construction Battalion 23 was a reserve Seabee battalion comprised of men and women from the District of Columbia, North Carolina, Ohio, Pennsylvania, Kentucky, Maryland, Virginia and West Virginia.
+Naval reserve personnel have often been called "Twice a Citizen" because of their dual role as both civilians during the week and supporting their country as military personnel during weekends, yearly training and deployments.

 17. THE NMCB-24 SCHOLARSHIP - Naval Mobile Construction Battalion 24 is a reserve Seabee battalion comprised of officers and men from Alabama, Mississippi, North Carolina, South Carolina, and Tennessee.
 Naval reserve personnel have often been called "Twice a Citizen" because of their dual role as both civilians during the week and supporting their country as military personnel during the weekends.